Santa Teresa High School

 Santa Teresa High School (also referred to as STHS or ST) is a public high school located in the suburban Santa Teresa neighborhood of southern San Jose, California.
 The school is a member of the East Side Union High School District and serves students from grades 9 through 12.
 The average student enrollment is 2,300 students, with an average ratio of 25 students for every teacher.

 History

 The main campus of Santa Teresa High School was constructed in 1967 and officially opened on July 1, 1974.
 The school added a new bond-funded multi-purpose building in 2010 in addition to solar panels over the parking lots.
-As of 2021, Studio W Architects have been constructing a new signature building within the campus.
-The building will host counseling offices, tech support offices, as well as two classrooms for digital art or science programs.
+A new signature building was constructed within the campus between 2021 and 2025.
+The building hosts counseling offices, tech support offices, as well as two classrooms for digital art or science programs.

 The campus is also home to Phoenix High School, an alternative high school and member of the ESUHSD.
 Phoenix is housed within four portable buildings and a classroom in the 800 building of STHS.
 Phoenix is supervised by Santa Teresa High School staff members.